A Typist's Companion for

 Enter the typosphere, the realm of blogs about typewriters and

 typewriting.
-Many are typecasts -- an increasingly popular form
+Many of these blogs feature typecasts -- a form of

-writers compose on typewriters, scan or photograph their text, and
+blogging in which writers compose on typewriters, scan or photograph

 Typewriters in the News